richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 When a non-zero vector is produced, the scalar values can be extracted and `Long.numberOfLeadingZeros` can be used to get the position of the tag bit.
 This isn't branch-free, but it reduces the number of branches by a factor of the vector width.

-This is the implementation based on a recent build (`50726e922bab01766162bdc1e28fc0a97725d3f0`) of the [vectorIntrinsics branch](https://github.com/openjdk/panama/tree/vectorIntrinsics) of the Vector API.
+This is the implementation based on a recent [build](https://github.com/openjdk/panama/commit/50726e922bab01766162bdc1e28fc0a97725d3f0) of the [vectorIntrinsics branch](https://github.com/openjdk/panama/tree/vectorIntrinsics) of the Vector API.

 ```java
 public static int firstZeroByte(byte[] data) {